aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 phpver 8.0
 ```

-Another tool, [PHP Monitor](https://github.com/nicoverbruggen/phpmon), if you are using [Laravel Valet](https://github.com/laravel/valet) on MacOS allows you to switch versions straight from the MacOS menu bar.
+Another tool named [PHP Monitor](https://github.com/nicoverbruggen/phpmon), allows you to switch versions straight from the MacOS menu bar.
+However it only works if you are using [Laravel Valet](https://github.com/laravel/valet) running on MacOS.

 ## Installing PHP extensions for multiple installed PHP versions